ALucking1/recipe_app/README.md

 # RecipeApp
 A ruby sinatra app that finds the current temperature in London and provides you with a suitable recipe.

+## How to use it
+- Clone this repo
+- Run Sinatra
+- Go to localhost:4567

 ## How does it work?
 The app uses the OpenWeatherAPI to find the current temperature, which is then split into five groups from super cold to boiling hot and takes a random recipe from a predetermined selection.
 Refreshing the page returns a different recipe.